koush/logpush/README.markdown

-logpush is a service that will let you curl a URL that identifies a specific device, and it will return that device log in real time.
+logpush is a service that will let you open a URL in a browser that identifies a specific device, and it will return that device log in real time.

-It works by sending a Android Cloud to Device Message that requests the device log.
+logpush works by sending a Android Cloud to Device Message that requests the device log.
 The device log is sent back over and then printed back to the original requestor.

-The Android side of things needs to support push notifications.

-Server Usage:
+Developer Usage Instructions:
 GET request on /<registration_id>?username=....&password=....

 registration_id: the Android C2DM registration for the device.